 A special note - there are no food shortages here in Australia and at the very most, you are only needing to purchase adequate food for a 2-week period.
 There's no need to get swept up in the panic-buying, that is both unhelpful and takes away from those most vulnerable.
 Buy what you need and enjoy eating.
 You're not "ruining" your health.
 And please ignore all BS promoting any cure or "boost" from food or products.
 Absolutely zero of this is true.
 We also don't need to judge ours or other's food choices - especially at the moment.

 Whilst the situation globally is indeed serious, panic helps no-one.
+And stress itself is infectious.
 Do your utmost to remain calm.
 Take care of yourself, ask for the support that you need from those around you.
 Please take time away from the media if you're feeling overwhelmed.
 Consider how the 24-7 news cycle is helping?
 Ask yourself how you can bring about calm in your life?
 Please only turn to qualified sources of information regarding the changing situation and health recommendations.